DeshpandeBoy/React-starter-boilerplate/README.md

-React Starter Pack without Redux,Text and Eslint features.
+React Starter Pack without Redux,Test and Eslint features.

 Install:
 Clone it and npm install in same directory.